Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

 - Quan An Ngon Restuarant – is at 18 Phan Boi Chau Street in Hanoi.
-They have women who are cooking all the traditional Vietnamese food, so you can walk around and see what is being cooked up.
-There are a few Quan An Ngoc restaurants but go to this one as it is the most interesting.
+They have women who cook all the traditional Vietnamese food, so you can walk around and see what is being cooked up.
+There are a few Quan An Ngoc restaurants, but this one is the most interesting.

-- KOTO Restaurant – is at 59 Van Mieu Street, Hanoi.
-This restaurant is also a training restaurant where they train street or underprivileged people so they can work in very good restaurants or hotels.
-This is a very good group to support and a very worthy cause.
-They have very good western and Vietnamese food.
+- KOTO Restaurant – at 44 Tay Ho Road, Tay Ho, Hanoi.
+This restaurant is also a training restaurant where they train street or underprivileged people so they can work in excellent restaurants or hotels.
+This is an excellent group to support and a very worthy cause.
+They have delicious Western and Vietnamese food.

 Tip 27 – Vietnamese Coffee is famous

-Vietnamese love coffee so the streets are filled with a lot of coffee shops.
+Vietnamese love coffee, so the streets are filled with many coffee shops.
 You can also purchase a lot of coffee beans here.

 Outside Hanoi are many handicraft villages.
-Many of these families have been producing their various handicrafts for hundreds of years.
+Many of these families have produced their handicrafts for hundreds of years.
 In these handicraft villages, the skills and craft have been passed down from father to son.

 The most famous handicrafts villages to visit outside Hanoi are:

 - Vạn Phúc Silk Village – There is also a silk village outside Hanoi that has been producing silk for many years.
-What is interesting about this handicraft village is that the village has taken the old wooden handlooms and put motors and jacquard punch cards on them so that they can weave very intricate jacquard patterns.
+Interestingly, this handicraft village has taken the old wooden handlooms and put motors and jacquard punch cards on them so they can weave intricate jacquard patterns.
 The villages have some machines you can go to see.

-There are many local tour companies that offer tours to the handicraft villages around Hanoi and also in Ho Chi Minh.
+Many local tour companies offer tours to handicraft villages around Hanoi and Ho Chi Minh.

 Tip 29 – Ho Chi Minh is the largest city in Vietnam

-Ho Chi Minh is the largest city in Vietnam and so it is in many ways the mainstay of Vietnam.
+Ho Chi Minh is the largest city in Vietnam, so it is, in many ways, the mainstay of Vietnam.
 A lot that happens in Vietnam happens in Ho Chi Minh.
-As it is also in the South, and further away from the main seat of the Vietnamese government, some also feel it is freer, hipper and more exciting than Hanoi.
-One thing for sure is that it is has a lot more people and traffic.
+As it is also in the South and further away from the main seat of the Vietnamese government, some also feel it is freer, hipper, and more exciting than Hanoi.
+One thing for sure is that it has a lot more people and traffic.

 Like Hanoi, this is a place to visit and experience.
-Here you will find the iconic Rex and other hotels that many American watched the war unfold from their rooftops.
+Here you will find the iconic Rex and other hotels where many Americans watched the war unfold from their rooftops.
 There are also a lot of museums but many of them have to do a lot with the Vietnamese War.
-If you like old military planes and other things like that, this is the place to go.
+If you like old military planes and other things, this is the place to go.

-Today you can visit these tunnels and you crawl into them and see first hand what it was like to be in these tunnels.
-It is worth the trip to go out to see the tunnels and to see this very important piece of history.
+Today you can visit these tunnels, and crawl into them, and see firsthand what it was like to be in these tunnels.
+It is worth the trip to go out to see the tunnels and to see this essential piece of history.

 Tip 31 – A trip to the Mekong Delta is interesting.

-This area is also rich with a lot of different interesting species of wildlife and flora.
-The area is a wonderful place to see some of the countryside or life out on the delta from the people that live in the water in the delta region to a lot of the wildlife that inhabits it.
+This area is also rich with many different interesting species of wildlife and flora.
+The area is a wonderful place to see some of the countryside or life out on the delta, from the people that live in the water in the delta region to a lot of the wildlife that inhabits it.
 When you travel to the delta region you really get a feel for some of the jungle life in Vietnam.

-Tip 32 – Get out into the countryside.
+Tip 32 – Get out into the countryside of Vietnam

 Vietnam is a wonderful country to travel to.
-Not only is traveling in Vietnam safe, economical and also culturally interesting, but the country also has some amazing landscape, history and people to discover.
-It is no wonder that time and time again it continues to be one of the top tourist destinations in the world.
+Not only is traveling in Vietnam safe, economical, and culturally interesting, but the country also has amazing landscapes, history, and people to discover.
+It is no wonder that time and time again, it continues to be one of the top tourist destinations in the world.

 Vietnam is definitely worth a journey.
-And once you come here, you will fall in love with the country and want to come back.
+And once you come here, you will fall in love with the country and want to return.
 I know I did.

 What is cheaper to travel to Vietnam or Thailand?

-Overall from hotels, foods and other travel expenses, Vietnam would be cheaper to travel than Thailand.
-But as Bangkok has a major International airport you may find your flights to Bangkok are cheaper than say Ho Chi Minh or Hanoi.
-But as Vietnam continues to get more popular with more tourists coming here this will probably also change.
+Overall from hotels, food, and other travel expenses, Vietnam would be cheaper to travel to than Thailand.
+But as Bangkok has a major International airport, you may find your flights to Bangkok are cheaper than, say, Ho Chi Minh or Hanoi.
+But this will probably also change as Vietnam continues to get more popular with more tourists coming here.
 I have found some great deals from the United States to Vietnam.
 You just need to check for the deals.

 Should I visit Thailand or Vietnam?

 Both countries offer a lot of amazing culture and countryside.
-If you can, I would try to visit both as they are both so different.
+If you can, I would try to visit them as they are so different.
 In Thailand, you will see a lot of amazing Buddhist temples with the monks walking about the streets for their morning alms.

-In Vietnam, you will see some truly amazing countryside and places you cannot find anywhere else in the world.
+In Vietnam, you will see some truly amazing countryside and places you cannot find anywhere else.
 It is a country that has such a rich culture and amazing people.